OfficeDev/O365-EDU-Tools/EDUGraphAPIs/Rostering/api/educationclass_delete.md

 # Delete educationClass

 Delete a class.
-As this is also a universal group, the group is deleted as well as the class and group are one in the same.
+Because a class is also a universal group, deleting a class deletes the group.

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](../../../concepts/permissions_reference.md).